ericmiguel/lua-notes/README.md

 # Lua Notes

-My notes on learning Lua.
-100% for fun.
+My (100% for fun) notes on learning Lua.

 Lua is an open source language built on top of C programming language.
 Lua has its value across multiple platforms ranging from large server systems to small mobile applications.
 Lua if often used as an embedded programming language.